nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 ```

 **Problems**
-- **Thread Starvation** - for the short process due to long running processes
+- **Thread Starvation** - for the short process due to long-running processes

 ### Shortest Job First Scheduling
 Shortest Job First (SJF) scheduling algorithm selects the process with the shortest